waddlesplash/QMidi/README.md

 f.load(" .. some filename .. ");
 f.save(" .. some filename .. ");
 ```
-You can get the events using `f.events()` which returns a `QList<QtMidiEvent*>`.
+You can get the events using `f.events()` which returns a `QList<QMidiEvent*>`.
 For information on using these classes in conjuction with the MIDI output class to play files, see the `qtplaysmf` example in the `examples` folder.